 Projects greater than \$250k are considered material and will be discussed in a greater level of detail.
-Details of material projects for the ten-year planning period are outlined below as well as all projects (material and non-material) planned for 2023/2024.
+Details of material projects for the ten-year planning period are outlined in the sections below as well as all projects (material and non-material) planned for 2024/2025.